-Capital Region Water gets its drinking water from the DeHart Reservoir, a remote pristine reservoir about 20 miles north of Harrisburg that is almost completely surrounded by forest.
+Capital Region Water gets its drinking water from the DeHart Reservoir, a remote and pristine reservoir in the forested hills about 20 miles north of Harrisburg.

-The DeHart Reservoir provides some of the highest quality drinking water in the country to Capital Region Water’s Water Services Center which is staffed 24 hours a day to treat, test, and produce over 7 million gallons of safe drinking water every day.
+The DeHart Reservoir provides some of the highest-quality drinking water in the country.
+Our Water Services Center is staffed around the clock to treat, test, and produce over 7 million gallons of safe drinking water every day.

-Capital Region Water also maintains three storage reservoirs at Reservoir Park and over 200 miles of water mains to deliver safe drinking water to every home and business in its service area.
+Capital Region Water also maintains three storage reservoirs at Reservoir Park, as well as over 200 miles of water mains, to deliver safe drinking water to every home and business in its service area.

 Capital Region Water has received both the 10-year Director’s Award and the President’s Award from the Partnership for Safe Drinking Water for exceeding all state and federal drinking water standards.